avidLearnerInProgress/designing-data-intensive-applications-notes/notes/Chapter5/Chapter5.md

 - **Handling Write Conflicts** - Multi-leader replication has a big disadvantage that writes conflicts can occur, which requires conflict resolution.
 If two users change the same record, the writes may be successfully applied to their local leader.
 However, when the writes are asynchronously replicated, a conflict will be detected.
 This does not happen in a single-leader database.
 - **Synchronous versus asynchronous conflict detection** - In theory, we could make conflict detection synchronous, meaning that we wait for the write to be replicated to all replicas before telling the user that the write was successful.
 Doing this will make one lose the main advantage of multi-leader replication though, which is allowing each replica to accept writes independently.
 Use single-leader replication if you want synchronous conflict detection.
 - **Conflict avoidance -** The simplest way of dealing with conflicts is to avoid them.
 For example, in an application where a user can edit their own data, you can ensure that requests from a particular user are always routed to the same datacenter and use the leader in that datacenter for reading and writing.
+- **Converging toward a consistent state - In multi-leader configuration there is no defined ordering of writes.** Multiple users try to write to the same field.
+If the field is updated to value 'X' at leader 1 and the same value is set to 'Y' at leader 2.
+Now when both the leaders try to asynchronously replicate the field; they observe a conflict.
+There is no way to determine the correctness of data in the field.
+The database must arrive at a convergent state which means that all the replicas must have the same final value when all changes are replicated.
+Ways to achieve this - Give UUID to each write/give UUID to each replica/merge values together by concatenation/record conflict explicitly using another data structure.
 - **Custom Conflict Resolution Logic -**
     - The most appropriate conflict resolution method may depend on the application, and thus, multi-leader replication tools often let users write conflict resolution logic using application code.
 The code may be executed on read or on write:
         - *On write:* When the database detects a conflict in the log of replicated changes, it calls the conflict handler.
 The handler typically runs in a background process and must execute quickly.
 It has no user interaction.